soso-song/loqal-discussion-website/README.md

 * The horizontal navigation bar allows searching for questions by keyword, go to user dashboard, ask a question, go to profile page, or logout of their account

 :star: **Improvements:**
-   * Removed section of viewing questions/answers posted by current user to differentiate User Dashboard and User Profile.
+   * Based on Phase 1 feedback: Removed the questions and answers posted by the current user from User Dashboard as User Profile already contains that information

 ### User Profile (`/profile`)
 * Sidebar shows user's display name, username, profile picture, and tags this user subscribes to.